fnzv/fnzv.github.io/_posts/2017-08-09-how-i-found-an-lfi.markdown

 layout: post
 ---
 Well yes, the title is a bit clickbait but that's what exactly happened some weeks ago when i was bored on an italian banking website, let's call it MPBbanking.<br><br>
-As always with "Great updates comes great responsability" for the Sysadmins that maintain such systems and that day since was their migration day <br>
-from an old platform to a new one (from mpbbanking to youweb.bankmpb) i decided to explore what new features this portal has to offer...
-Just a few clicks and everything seems responsive and too cool to be good so<br>
-i tried out the good'old LFI to be sure that everything was safe and configured correctly...
+As always with "Great updates comes great responsability" for the Sysadmins that maintain such systems and that day since was their migration day from an old platform to a new one (from mpbbanking to youweb.bankmpb) i decided to explore what new features this portal has to offer...
+Just a few clicks and everything seems responsive and too cool to be good so i tried out the good'old LFI to be sure that everything was safe and configured correctly...  <br>
 Types on the web browser URL: youweb.bankmpb.it/../../../../etc/passwd <br>
 <br>
-# Created by anaconda<br>
+ Created by anaconda<br>
 <br>
 Users And Groups Exposed<br>
 <br>